Energy-dynamics interplay in temporal networks triggers explosive synchronization: Introduction

 The paper is organized as follows.
 Section~\ref{sec:MDM} introduces the model within an energy-based framework, where the network topology adapts according to similarities in intrinsic or dissipative energy among oscillators.
 In Section~\ref{sec:sec3}, we analyze the role of this energy-based interactions in the synchronization transition.
-Section~\ref{sec:sec4} examines the influence of the internal state of the oscillators on the transition to synchronization.
+Section~\ref{sec:sec4} examines the influence of the internal state of the oscillators on the transition to synchronization, while Sec.~\ref{sec::LO} extends the analysis to a network of Lorenz system.
 Finally, Section~\ref{sec: concl} presents the conclusion.